JockLawrie/SpineBasedRecordLinkage.jl/README.md

 1. `run_linkage` is used to construct a spine from one or more tables and link the tables to the spine.
    Alternatively, an existing spine can be passed and `run_linkage` will only perform the linkage step.
-   __A linkage is configured in a YAML file and can run as a script, so that users needn't write any Julia code.__
+   __A linkage is configured in a TOML file and can run as a script, so that users needn't write any Julia code.__

 2. `summarise_linkage_run` provides a summary report of the results of a linkage run as a CSV file.